 There's a useful downstairs loo!

-The covered walkway from the kitchen to the snug - it really is quite a display in the spring.
+The covered walkway from the kitchen to the snug- it really is quite a display in late spring

 The snug provides an alternative seating-area.